Hydro Jetter vs. Pressure Washer: Understanding the Differences & When to Use Each

 - Pressure gauge for real-time monitoring

-- Pulsation valve to shake the hose through tough bends
+- Pulsation valve to shake the hose through tough bends and hangups

-- Hose reel with continuous-length jetting hose
+- Hose reel with continuous-length "true" jetting hose

 - Multiple nozzles tailored for different jobs

-- Flow control to start or stop water safely.
-Larger jetters include a water tank that ensures steady flow and cooling, even during long bypass cycles.
-A jetter is built specifically to do the job, not just blast water.
+- Larger jetters include a water tank that ensures steady water-supply and cooling, even during long bypass (running but not actively jetting) cycles.

 Duty Cycle: Longevity and Load

-Homeowner-grade pressure washers (2700–3000 PSI, 5–7 HP) are designed for light-duty use.
+Homeowner-grade pressure washers (1700–3000 PSI, 1.5–7 HP) are designed for light-duty use.
 They’re not built to run for hours or handle heavy debris.
 Hydro jetters, on the other hand, are engineered for continuous duty with heavier parts, better oil capacity, and longer lifespans.
 When you’re cleaning multiple drains a day, that difference adds up to less downtime and more profit.

-Drive Type: Direct, Belt, and Gearbox Systems
+Pump-Drive Type: Direct, Belt, and Gearbox Systems

 When to Use a Jetter Instead of a Pressure Washer